meshcloud/meshcloud-docs/docs/meshstack.customer-group-sync.md

        There are three types of meshObjects that are imported. meshUsers, meshCustomerUserGroups and meshCustomerGroupBindings.

+       includeAllUsers:
+         If set to true all meshUsers found in the LDAP are sent to meshstack.
+         If set to false only users that have at least one group assignment are sent to meshstack.

        userAttributesTransformations:
          Specifies how an LDAP user entity should be transformed into a meshUser.

        groupAttributesTransformations:
          Specifies how an LDAP group entity should be transformed into a meshCustomer user group.